youarhache/kata_rpn/README.md

 To evaluate a RPN expression, we use the following algorithm:

+* Split the expression in small tokens
-* Keep a list of values (called a "stack")
+* Create a list of values (called a "stack")
+* For each token:
-* If the expression is a number, push it to the stack
+  * If the token is a number, push it to the stack
-* If the expression is an operator, pop two values from the stack and push the result to the stack
+  * If the token is an operator, pop two values from the stack and push the result to the stack

 Examples: